Top Links

 9. Check for Interference

-There are a number of factors that can affect your signal and cause interference, including cabling problems, weather conditions, electrical appliances, taxicabs, passing cars, scaffolding, etc. Normally this is shown as picture break-up, pixelation or loss of sound, but it can cause you to lose channels if it's particularly bad
+There are several factors that can affect your signal and cause interference, including cabling problems, weather conditions, electrical appliances, taxicabs, passing cars, scaffolding, etc. Normally this is shown as picture break-up, pixelation or loss of sound, but it can cause you to lose channels if it's particularly bad

 Go through the steps on our "Freeview Interference" page if you're suffering from this.